 Summer vacation is around the corner, and consumer demand for travel has picked up again.
 Chip shortages have driven up the price of new and used cars, while gas prices have reached historic levels and contributed to soaring airfares.
 The rental car and car sharing industry has also typically seen higher sales in the summer months, and the shortages that plagued last year’s summer travel are expected to continue this year.
 As we enter the new summer season, consumer transaction data shows that among major car rental and car sharing services, Turo—which filed for an IPO earlier this year—has seen the most growth in sales and customer counts over the past three years.

 Shortly before announcing its first quarter earnings results, DTC home furnishing company Wayfair Inc (NYSE: W) launched its fifth annual Way Day sales event.
 Bucking its trend of increasing sales every year, consumer transaction data shows that Wayfair sales during Way Day week in 2022 were lower compared to Way Day week sales during the previous two years.
 However, zooming out, average transaction values at Wayfair Inc have been on the rise in 2022.

 When many Americans sheltered in their homes early in the coronavirus pandemic, meal delivery sales reached new heights.
-Our data reveals that in July 2021, sales for meal delivery services grew 16 percent year-over-year, collectively.
+Our data reveals that in April 2022, sales for meal delivery services grew 7 percent year-over-year, collectively.
 The ongoing pandemic may also be driving more Americans to make their first meal delivery purchase.
-In July 2021, 49 percent of U.S. consumers had ever ordered from one of the services in our analysis, up from 42 percent a year ago.
+In April 2022, 52 percent of U.S. consumers had ever ordered from one of the meal delivery services in our analysis, up from 47 percent a year ago.